agazipov/ReactDependencies/README.md

 # hellow-world README

-This is the README for your extension "hellow-world".
+This is the README for your extension "ReactGrafDependencies".
 After writing up a brief description, we recommend including the following sections.

 ## Features